 A student may be enrolled with advanced standing.
-The transfer of credits will be considered on the basis of applicability to the student's chosen program of study.
+The transfer of a course will be considered based on its transferability and in compliance with the Code of Maryland Regulations (COMAR).

-FCC adheres to the general education and transfer policies of the Maryland Higher Education Commission.
-For a student transferring from a University of Maryland System college or university, all applicable general education coursework with a grade of "D" or higher will be accepted in transfer, with the exception of ENGL101 which requires a grade of "C" or better.
-For non-general education coursework, grades of "D" will be accepted only if the calculated grade point average for the entire block of non-general education courses is 2.00 or higher.
-For a student transferring from outside the University of Maryland system, grades of "D" will be accepted only if the cumulative grade point average is 2.00 or higher, with the exception of ENGL101 which requires a grade of "C" or better.
+FCC adheres to the general education and transfer policies of the Maryland Higher

+Education Commission.
+Students transferring from a Department of Education approved institution will have all applicable coursework with a grade of "D" or higher accepted in transfer, with the exception of ENGL101 which requires a grade of "C" or better.
 Please note that some FCC programs of study require a grade of "C" or better in all (or some) courses.